 The Hands Up Project is a UK registered charity.
-We have four trustees who have overall control of the management of the project.
+We have five trustees who have overall control of the management of the project.

 I am a trainer and writer focusing mostly on the management of language schools and programmes.
 I am the global lead trainer of the International Diploma in Language Teaching Management (IDLTM) and co-author of From Teacher to Manager: Managing Language Teaching Organisations (CUP, 2008) amongst other books.
 I have been involved in English language teaching for 30 years.
 I live in Transylvania (Romania) and travel all over the world training and presenting.
 I am passionate about Palestine since living and working in the West Bank in 2003.

 I’m a graduate of the London School of Economics (LSE) in Management Studies, and a Jerusalemite Palestinian.
 I currently work as an advisor in education & cultural affairs, supporting Jerusalem cultural institutions under threat of being shut down by the Israeli occupation.
 I do this through communication & institutional development strategies.
 Despite the challenging situation caused by closures & checkpoints, as a HuP trustee, I enjoy helping to connect children together between all the parts of Occupied Palestine and the wider world, sharing their stories and teaching hope 🎈.

 I am a retired nurse and a Quaker who attends Totnes meeting.
 I worked as a volunteer for some years at the Centre for Global Education in York.
 I have not visited Palestine but have retained a great interest in its people for much of my life.
 I believe passionately in the power of positive interaction as opposed to negative confrontation and that long term it achieves much more.